Introduction: CNC Router Intro Project to Improve Your 3D Printer Cleaning Area

-Hey y'all, this is a beginner project for the CNC mill that can easily help improve your 3D printing area.
-One of my shop's printers is a Mojo, which requires a Stratasys wave wash cleaner that can create quite a mess (especially when it get's used by students).
+Hey y'all, this is a beginner project for the CNC router that can easily help improve your 3D printing area.
+One of my shop's printers is a Mojo, which requires a Stratasys Wave Wash cleaner that can create quite a mess (especially when it get's used by students).

-I created the board using recycled ABS plastic from my school's cafeteria.
+I created this board using recycled ABS plastic from my school's cafeteria.
 It is inlaid to the foam counter top and backed with a single layer of cell-cast acrylic.

 Step 1: Model